tomhopper/Springboard_introduction/DS1_supplement.md

 To help with common questions, I've prepared supplemental material for some of the units.

+Successful students in the Introduction to Data Science (DS1) course treat the course like any college-level class.
+They block out time in their schedule and prioritize classwork over going out, working extra hours at their day job, and Netflix.
+It's important to have downtime and take care of yourself; also block out that time, but don't sacrifice study time just because this is a self-paced course.

+Start off right by using Springboard's [study plan tool](https://www.springboard.com/workshops/data-science/learn/#/study-plan) to figure out how many hours you need to block out each week.
+You can also access the tool from the [curriculum page](https://www.springboard.com/workshops/data-science/learn/#/curriculum/).
+Block out your study time on your calendar.
+Then figure in an extra one to two weeks at the end of the course to account for the unexpected.

 **[Cheatsheets](Cheatsheets.md)** are a great way to quickly find the functions you need to solve problems.
 You can find a use for most of these in this course.

 **[Unit 1: Welcome!](DS1_supplement_U1.md)**: this page offers links that provide a nice overview of the methods of data science, and some insights and public data sources for your capstone project.